 We are a one-stop shop.
 We provide a wide range of trim, moldings and installation supplies for our floors.
 Many of our moldings and trim pieces are specifically designed to match the colors and surface styles of our floors.
 We do all that we can to ensure that you have a finished look that will get compliments for years to come.

 We specialize only in strand woven bamboo and eucalyptus floors.
 We helped pioneer the market in these incredibly durable and beautiful products.
 Because of our experience, we have one of the lowest claim ratios in the bamboo flooring industry – almost zero.

 Bamboo vs Eucalyptus.
-Our strand woven bamboo and strand woven eucalyptus floors are exactly alike when it comes to durability, installation and maintenance, but different in a few other ways.
+Our strand woven bamboo and eucalyptus floors are exactly alike when it comes to durability, installation, and maintenance, but different in a few other ways.
 Here are the main differences: